sigmagamma/portl/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=2554472476

 ## What this does
-* Portal 1 has translations for several languages for subtitles and close captions (the closecaption file) as well as other texts (the portal file).
-However, it does not support right to left languages, and when creating translations for those text appears out of order.
+* The program takes a translation file and text files for Source games and generates content for the relevant language, reversing RTL text if necessary so that the text is readable.
+Support for right-to-left alignment of the text is limited.
-* The program takes a translation file and the source english file and generates relevant content for the RTL language, along the way solving the order issue so that the text is readable.
-It does not handle right-to-left alignment of the text (yet).
+* Finally, the program installs the content into the a mod folder.
+In some cases where the mod cannot override the base game folder the file in the base game folder is moved to a backup.
-* For the "portal" file, which contains the song, an even simpler approach is taken which doesn't consider multiple lines.
-Note that this means some lines need to be out of order in the translation file.
+* The installer also allows removing the mod and restoring the backup
-* Finally, the program installs the content into the Portal folder and configures Portal to use it, with some effort made to back up previous files.
+* The installer doubles as a tool to generate the required content for easier installation later.
-There is also a removal program to allow restoring the state prior to running the program.
+* The installer now copies the folders "materials" and "sound" to the mod folder
 ## Windows Hebrew installation for Portal
 This repository does not include any file with actual source or translation material from the game.
 In order to run this you'll need to put either:

 1. closecaption_hebrew.dat and portal_hebrew.txt that already contain the hebrew translation OR
-2. Portal translation - additions.csv and Portal translation - closecaption.csv
+2. Portal translation - additions.csv, Portal translation - closecaption.csv, Portal translation - credits.csv
 in the same folder.

 You can then run install_po_rtl_heb_win.py for a windows installation.